mohitsorde/jsosrm/README.md

 **Schema**
 </a>

 Schema is a simple JS object with the same keys as input object.
-In the schema, value of a key is an object with parameters that conforms to a Jsosrm specification.
+In the schema, value of a key is an object with parameters that conforms to a jsosrm specification.
 We already caught a glimpse [here](#example-schema) for [this](#example) example.
 For each key, we can define the following parameters:
  - for any key
     - optional
     - outKey